DaliaArchive/BackEndChallenge_001/README.md

 # BackEnd Challenge 001
+##notes from developer

+I assume that I can make suggestion related to information structures, as expalined in the task.
+Therefore I introduced two improvements.

+1. In history for particular robot I removed time as a key from hash representation.
+I assume that db will return items sorted.

+- - type: create
+  - time: 2112-11-28 10:23:24
+	- changes:
+		- size: [] -> [100cm]
+		- weight: [] -> [10kg]
+		- status: [] -> [good conditions]
+		- color: [] -> [white]
+		- age: [] -> [123years]

+- - type: update
+  - time: 2113-12-02 16:30:11
+	- changes:
+		- color: [white] -> [dirty white]
+		- age: [123years] -> [124years]
+		- number of eyes: [] -> [1]
+		- number of antennas: [] -> [2]

+2. In index - I removed iterator.
+Each robot which calls such API can navigate trough arrays and does not need such support.

+-	- name: XX1
+	- last_update: 2113-12-01

+-	- name: XX2
+	- last_update: 2113-12-03

+- - name: XX3
+	- last_update: 2113-12-12

+Robot class is ActiveRecord like.

+In case of embedded attributes history shows change only to changed nested attributes thanks to #difference and #format_deep_difference methods.

+I used pure 'mongo' gem.
+Shure I could use MongoMapper or MongoID, but just to show that it's easy to use pure MongoDB in Sinatra.

+Now "name" key is used as primary key for all Robot class operation.
+However I keep "_id" which may be useful later.

+Application has a taste of safety thanks to Rack authentication abilities.
+However not authenticated users still can knock to '/' to say Hello to DaliaResearch.

+This API was not proven in working environment.
+Therefore I suggested to call it 'api_v1'.
+This trick gives opportunity to think out better solution for next generation robodoctors in future while current one still can work on api_v1 version.

 For us, it is not all about the CV or titles.
 The most important for us is to know how you face a concrete challenge and how you approach it.
 What is your way of thinking, how do you tackle the problem, which tools do you choose, ...